| One

 offering British teahouses, rubber plantations, and

+gem mines.
 Marco Polo wrote of his visit in 1292:

 “I want you to understand that the island of Ceylon